CorkAI/Meetup1/README.md

   - ```python mnist_deep.py --data_dir data/fashion``` *(retrain and test using fashion data)*

 #### 5: Ending your AWS session
-When you are finished working on AWS you need to stop (or terminate) your session to discontinue usage charges.
+When you are finished working on AWS you need to stop (or terminate) your AWS instance to discontinue usage charges.
 This is **not** achieved by just logging out in the terminal!!

 **Stopping/Terminating your instance.**